What To Do When Staying In Barcelona Is Too Expensive?

 Very close to Barcelona, nice beach, decent vibe

+Staying in Badalona instead of Barcelona might be a great idea.
 Badalona is very well connected to Barcelona by subway, train and bus.
-Its beach is quite good and has a decent amount of cool local bars and tapas places to offer.
+Badalona’s beach is quite good and has a decent amount of cool local bars and tapas places to offer.

 Founded as Baetulo, in 3th century BC, the city has a number of interesting historical sights.
 Start with the Roman Baths, then you can visit the Santa Maria Church (b.
 1112 AD) or the Monastery of Sant Geroni de la Murtra (b.
 14th century AD).